 The central hypothesis of this paper is: on average, the individual member participation in offline gatherings has a positive effect on individual member participation in online brand communities which is intensified when the product or service is considered as hedonic by the community.
 We define online participation in the community as producing content for the community (interactive, contributing usage behaviour).
 We consider a good or service to be hedonic when it relates to a feeling of pleasure, more than with a feeling of necessity (Dhar & Wertenbroch, 2000).

-Practitioners, like marketeers and brand managers, want to increase participation in online brand communities as its (active) members are vital for the community to be sustainable.
+Practitioners, like marketers and brand managers, want to increase participation in online brand communities as its (active) members are vital for the community to be sustainable.
 When members stop contributing to the community, it will cease to exist.
 Our research question addresses a possible approach for managers to reinforce the participation of members.

-For managers it is important to know the size of the effect formulated in the hypothesis because they need to know if investing time and resources in offline events is worthwhile if they want to increase online participation.
+For managers, it is vital to know the size of the effect formulated in the hypothesis because they need to know if investing time and resources in offline events is worthwhile if they want to increase online participation.
+Therefore, it is important to identify a quantitative effect size.

 4.1 Studies that directly test the hypothesis (Offline attendance Online participation)

-Due to the novelty of the research field, only three of the seven studies in our literature review contain hypotheses that have similar independent and dependent variables to the hypothesis of interest in this paper (McCully et al. (2011), Koh et al. (2007), Sessions (2010)) (see table 1).
+Due to the novelty of the research field, only three of the seven studies in our literature review contain hypotheses that have similar independent and dependent variables to the hypothesis of interest in our research (McCully et al. (2011), Koh et al. (2007), Sessions (2010)) (see table 1).
 In general, we consider the quality of these papers to be high.
-There are some concerns regarding the measurement construct of the dependent variable in the article by Koh et al. (2007) since they only use survey data to capture the concept of participation as described in chapter 3.5.
-However, due to the lack of available papers, the article is still considered relevant for our literature review.
+There are some concerns regarding the measurement construct of the dependent variable in the article by Koh et al. (2007) since they only used survey data to capture the concept of participation as described in chapter 3.5.
+Still, this paper provides a broader understanding of the effects of offline events and online participation and is therefore considered relevant.

+Table 1 – Characteristics studies